 One of the best designed studies found that valerian was no more effective than placebo for 14 days, but by 28 days valerian greatly improved sleep for those who were taking it.
 Some researchers now think you may need to take valerian for a few weeks before it begins to work.
 However, in another study, valerian was more effective than placebo almost immediately.

-Other studies show that valerian reduces the time it takes to fall asleep and improves the quality of sleep itself.
+Other studies show that valerian reduces the time it takes to fall asleep and improves the quality of sleep.
 Unlike many prescription sleeping pills, valerian may have fewer side effects, such as morning drowsiness.

 But not every study has found that valerian had a positive effect.
-One review of several studies found that valerian probably doesn’t work to treat insomnia.
-So the evidence remains contradictory, until more studies are done.
+One review of several studies found that valerian probably doesn't work to treat insomnia.
+So the evidence remains contradictory.

 What's It Made Of?